Graph Filters for Signal Processing and Machine Learning on Graphs: Other Graph Filters

 \emph{Optimization-based:} These methods can be cast as solving the constrained optimization problem

-where $ \beta({\lambda})$ is the desired response and both objective and constraint could be discretized over the eigenvalues of the GSO (distributed implementation) or gridding points of the interval $[{\lambda_{\min}}, {\lambda_{\max}}]$ (universal design).
+where $ \tilde{\fnbeta}({\lambda})$ is the desired response.
 Driven by their success in DSP \cite{hayes2009statistical}, simple design approaches such as Prony's and Shanks' methods have been extended to the graph setting in \cite{loukas2015distributed,Isufi2017-ARMA,isufi2017autoregressive,liu2018filter}.
-Such methods focus on the modified error $e(\lambda) = \beta({\lambda}){p(\lambda)} - q(\lambda)$ and ignore the stability constraint.
-In both DSP and GSP, it has been heuristically observed that these simple approaches offer good fitting and stable filters.
-The work in \cite{liu2018filter} proposes also an iterative design method by solving the unconstrained version of \eqref{eq.ratFitt} alternatively over $\{a_p\}$ and $\{b_q\}$, for both directed and undirected graphs.
-Instead, solutions that guarantee stability are devised in \cite{aittomaki2019graph,jiang2019stable,pakiyarajah2021wls}, which use respectively a sum-of-squares, partial factorization, and constrained weighted least squares.
+Such methods focus on the modified error $\tilde{\fne}(\lambda) = \tilde{\fnbeta}({\lambda}){\fntp(\lambda)} - \fntq(\lambda)$ and ignore the stability constraint.
+It has been consistently observed that these simple approaches offer good fitting and stable filters.
+Instead, stability-enforcing solutions are devised in \cite{aittomaki2019graph,jiang2019stable,pakiyarajah2021wls}, which use, respectively, a sum-of-squares, partial factorization, and constrained weighted least squares.